Sznv91/graduation-TopJava/README.md

  [
                   {
             "cost": Double value,
-            "name": "String Dish name",
+            "name": "String Dish name"
-            "date":             [
-               int year,
-               int month,
-               int number of day
-            ]
          }
       ]
 ```
 ####Description:
 Resource allows to add one or more dishes to restaurants.
 Resource available only users with [ADMIN](README.MD#Note) role.
-You can add dish with any date.
-If you add dish with future date,
-it will displayed in [Restaurants with today menu](README.MD#Get Restaurant list with today menu:)
-on the day when the date is specified in JSON body.
+Added the dish will be had current date.

 #Vote for the restaurant
 ##Resource: